panosstav/NavalEngineering/README.md

 ## 🎓 School of Naval Architecture & Marine Engineering Projects

-Welcome to my GitHub repository where I showcase the projects I completed during my time at the School of Naval Architecture & Marine Engineering.
+Welcome to my GitHub repository where I showcase the projects I completed during my time at the School of Naval Architecture and Marine Engineering.
 This repository serves as a portfolio of my work in this field.

 ## 🗃️ Table of Contents